oneoneone1111/oneoneone1111.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
 title: "Machine Learning-Based Integrated Wireless Sensing and Positioning for Cellular Network "
 collection: publications
-permalink:IEEE Transactions on Instrumentation and Measurement, vol. 72, pp. 1-11, 2023, Art no. 5501011.
+permalink: IEEE Transactions on Instrumentation and Measurement, vol. 72, pp. 1-11, 2023, Art no. 5501011.
 (JCR Q1)
 # excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 #date: 2015-10-01
 venue: 'L. Zhang, X. Chu, M. Zhai'